 Some common problems include warping and peaking.
-Warping means conditions forced the plank to twist so that it is no longer flat.
+Warping means conditions forcing the plank to twist so that it is no longer flat.
 Peaking means planks that are side by side pressed into one another, forming a peak.

 Sometimes, faulty floor installation is to blame for peaking or warping.
 Laminate floors are floating floors, which means the planks or tiles are attached to one another but nothing else.
 They are not nailed to the subfloor nor the baseboards around the perimeter of the room.
 There should be a 1/4-inch to 3/8-inch gap between the flooring and the walls of the room.
 If there isn't, expansion and contraction of the planks can lead to damage.

 Another common installation mistake is when the installer nails quarter-round molding to the flooring.
 Quarter-round is the strip of trim molding that is installed at the bottom of the baseboard.
 The quarter-round should be attached to the baseboard, not the flooring.

 An improperly prepared subfloor can also lead to problems.
 If you are not sure what is causing the problem, check the manufacturer's instructions for installation.
 The North American Laminate Flooring Association offers general guidelines for installation, including product acclimation and subfloor preparation.